bradleyschacht/LasVegasWorkshop2025/labs/02 - Data warehouse DDL.md

 <h3 id = "2.1">2.1 - Creating schemas</h3>

-*Note: If you just completed Lab 1 and still have The Workshop notebook open, remain in The Workshop notebook, navigate to **Lab 2 - Data warehouse DDL**, and locate the **2.1 - Creating schemas** section, and move straight to step 3 below.*
+*Note: If you just completed Lab 1 and still have The Workshop notebook open, remain in The Workshop notebook, navigate to **Lab 2 - Data warehouse DDL**, locate the **2.1 - Creating schemas** section, and move straight to step 3 below.*

 1. Return to the *Modern Data Warehousing on Microsoft Fabric* workspace created in Lab 0 by selecting the **workspace icon** from the left navigation bar.